paulstaab/ml-platforms/README.md

 ## Proprietary ML Platforms

 Proprietary ML Platforms are developed by large companies for in-house use.
-We often only have an incomplete and possibly outdated picture of their capabilities.
+As outsiders, we often only have an incomplete and possibly outdated picture of their capabilities from blog posts and conference talks.
-Nonetheless, it is useful to compare their features, because this group contains some of the most mature and most heavily used platforms.
+Nonetheless, it is useful to compare their features, because this group contains some of the most mature and heavily used platforms.

 ### Known Capabilities